dsubias/in-the-wild_editing/README.md

 - `lambda_2`: tradeoff coefficient of G_loss_att.
 - `lambda_3`: tradeoff coefficient of G_loss_att.
 - `attrs`: the target attribute: `glossy` or `metallic`.
-- `uniform`:  if set to false, ramdom permutations of the attribute labels will be use to generate fake images during training.
+- `uniform`:  if set to False, ramdom permutations of the attribute labels will be use to generate fake images during training.
 - `max_epochs`: numer of epochs to train.
 - `summary_step`: iteration steps per summary operation with tensorboardX.
 - `sample_step`: iteration steps per sampling operation.